lightpack/framework/src/Framework/Rbac/README.md

 ---

 ## Features
-- **Traits for Users:** Add roles and permissions to any model using traits.
+- **RbacTrait for User Models:** Add roles and permissions to any model using a single trait.
 - **ORM-Centric:** All relationships return query or collection objects for full chaining and efficiency.
 - **Pivot Table Management:** Assign and remove roles/permissions using expressive, ORM-native methods.
+- **Integrated Filtering:** Filter users by role or permission with scope methods (`scopeRole`, `scopePermission`).
-- **Migration Included:** Instantly set up all necessary tables for roles, permissions, and pivots.
+- **Migration Included:** Instantly set up all necessary tables for roles, permissions, user-role, role-permission, and the `rbac_cache` column.
 - **Highly Readable API:** Methods like `can`, `hasRole`, `assignRole`, etc., are clear and intuitive.
+- **Cache for Performance:** User RBAC state is cached in the `rbac_cache` column for fast access.
+- **Fully Tested:** Comprehensive integration tests covering all features and edge cases.
 - **Modular:** RBAC is opt-in.
 No pollution of the base user model.

 ---